HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-intro.md

 {% include additional-requirements-intro.md type="Patient" plural="true" %}

-1. contact detail (e.g. a telephone number or an email address)
+1. contact detail (e.g., a telephone number or an email address)
 2. a communication language
 3. a race
 4. an ethnicity